EarthNets/RSI-MMSegmentation/README.md

 </div>
 updating

-# Add experiments to study the transferability the dataset
+# Add experiments to study the transferability
 Coming soon